I received a Tweet from @RedNomadOz on Twitter:

 Heading north, and well into Queensland, we re-visited Winton’s Waltzing Matilda Centre – the only museum in the world dedicated to a song – after an uncharacteristically wet night!
 The stash of Journey Jottings products was right at home alongside tributes to this iconic Aussie song.

 If Winton sounds familiar, it should!
-Home of the world’s biggest Deckchair and an intriguing Musical Fence, it forms the OZ dinosaur trail with Richmond and Hughendon – the fascinating fossils in all three towns rivalled only by what you can dig up!
+Home of the world’s biggest Deckchair and an intriguing Musical Fence, it forms the OZ dinosaur trail with Richmond and Hughendon – the fascinating fossils in all three towns rivaled only by what you can dig up!
 Or not …

 Quite a different story heading west to Queensland’s Boulia – home of the marvellously mysterious Min Min light!
 If I hadn’t already bought my Journey Jottings map, I’d have added one to the heat sensitive Min Min light mug I bought after seeing the cheat’s version of the light at the terrific Min Min Encounter.
 Boulia’s Stone house museum highlights it’s fascinating history, and eclectic collections include rocket range space junk…